emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ### Body Integrity Based on Payload Integrity {#body-integrity}

-When a client fragments a request body into multiple message payloads, even if the individual messages are integrity protected, it is still possible for a man-in-the-middle to maliciously replace later operation's blocks with earlier operation's blocks (see Section 2.5 of {{I-D.mattsson-core-coap-actuators}}).
+When a client fragments a request body into multiple message payloads, even if the individual messages are integrity protected, it is still possible for a man-in-the-middle to maliciously replace a later operation's blocks with an earlier operation's blocks (see Section 2.5 of {{I-D.mattsson-core-coap-actuators}}).
 Therefore, the integrity protection of each block does not extend to the operation's request body.

 In order to gain that protection, use the Request-Tag mechanism as follows: